HR trends

 Improved Communication Across Teams

-One positive impact has been to create a more even playing field for communication across diverse employee groups or locations.
-Head office teams have been collaborating and interacting online with front office employees.
-Employees of all levels within the organisation have been on the same virtual calls to address business needs and to network.
+One positive impact of this shift has been the creation of a more level playing field for communication across diverse employee groups and locations.
+For instance, head office teams have begun collaborating and interacting online with front office employees, bridging gaps that previously existed.
+As a result, employees at all levels within the organization are participating in the same virtual calls to address business needs and network effectively.
+Not only do these social interactions enhance employee well-being, but they also play a fundamental role in attracting and retaining talent in the long term.

 3. HR can, and must be, drivers for organisational change and success